 Primary Texts (Required):

 Postman, Neil.
 (1995).
 The end of education: Redefining the value of school.
-New York: Alfred A. Knopf.Boyd, Danah (2014).
-It's complicated: The social lives of networked teens.
-New Haven: Yale University Press.
+New York: Alfred A. Knopf.Turkle, Sherry (2015).
+Reclaiming conversation: The power of talk in the digital age.
+New York: Penguin Press.

 Wagner, Tony (2012).
 Creating